Madeline (book): Critical reception

-Film
+Films

-In 1952, this story was adapted into a 6-minute animation by United Productions of America.
+In 1952, this story was adapted into a 6-minute animation by United Productions of America, directed by Bobe Cannon and John Hubley.
 The film was nominated for the 1952 Academy Award for Best Animated Short Film.
 In 2013, it became available for free viewing and download at the Internet Archive.
+By February 2026, Timothy Reckart's Sycamore Studios would adapt the book as an animated film.